apache/sedona/docs/tutorial/zeppelin.md

-Starting from 1.2.0, GeoSpark provides a Helium visualization plugin tailored for [Apache Zeppelin]().
-This finally bridges the gap between GeoSpark and Zeppelin.
-Please read [Install GeoSpark-Zeppelin](../download/zeppelin/) to learn how to install this plugin in Zeppelin.
+Sedona provides a Helium visualization plugin tailored for [Apache Zeppelin]().
+This finally bridges the gap between Sedona and Zeppelin.
+Please read [Install Sedona-Zeppelin](../download/zeppelin/) to learn how to install this plugin in Zeppelin.

-GeoSpark-Zeppelin equips two approaches to visualize spatial data in Zeppelin.
+Sedona-Zeppelin equips two approaches to visualize spatial data in Zeppelin.
 The first approach uses Zeppelin to plot all spatial objects on the map.
-The second one leverages GeoSparkViz to generate map images and overlay them on maps.
+The second one leverages SedonaViz to generate map images and overlay them on maps.

-## Small-scale without GeoSparkViz
+## Small-scale without SedonaViz

 !!! danger
 	Zeppelin is just a front-end visualization framework.
 This approach is not scalable and will fail at large-scale geospatial data.
-Please scroll down to read GeoSparkViz solution.
+Please scroll down to read SedonaViz solution.

 You can use Apache Zeppelin to plot a small number of spatial objects, such as 1000 points.
 Assume you already have a Spatial DataFrame, you need to convert the geometry column to WKT string column use the following command in your Zeppelin Spark notebook Scala paragraph: